-Due to the importance that the designated areas of open space have within the city, it is important that they are not lost to other forms of development.
+- 81. Due to the importance that the designated areas of open space have within the city, it is important that they are not lost to other forms of development.
 It is also essential that the quality of existing open space is improved and accessibility to them is enhanced so residents and visitors can continue to enjoy them.
-As such, all residential development is expected to provide a contribution towards the provision, enhancement and maintenance of open space which will be made through the Community Infrastructure Levy.
-Decisions are still being made on charging mechanisms and prioritisation as part of the work on the Local Infrastructure Project Plan (LIPP).
-Once this work has been finalised details of the level of contributions towards open space will be set out within an appendix of this plan or within a Supplementary Planning Document.

-The Open Space Needs Assessment does however identify that within all four sectors of the city there is a shortfall of play provision.
+As such, all residential development is expected to provide a contribution towards the provision, enhancement and maintenance of open space which will be made through the community infrastructure levy.
+Decisions are still being made on charging mechanisms and prioritisation as part of the work on the Local Investment Plan and Programme (LIPP).
+Once this work has been finalised details of the level of contributions towards open space will be set out within an appendix of this plan or within a supplementary planning document. - 82.
+The Open space needs assessment does however identify that within all four sectors of the city there is a shortfall of play provision.
 To address this shortfall, all sites of 100 child bedspaces or more will be required to provide younger children's equipped playspace as part of the development.
 The only exception to this provision will be where a well equipped children's play area already exists within 400 metres walking distance from the site.
-For the purpose of this policy child bedspace are any bedrooms additional to the first bedroom in a dwelling (up to 3 additional rooms), unless designed specifically for elderly people.
+For the purposes of this policy, child bedspaces are any bedrooms additional to the first bedroom in a dwelling (up to 3 additional rooms), unless designed specifically for elderly people.
 Thus the calculation is:

-- 2 bedroom dwelling provides 1 child bedspace - 3 bedroom dwelling provides 2 child bedspace - 4+ bedroom dwelling provides 3 child bedspace.

-Further detail on the provision of open space will be set out within an appendix of this plan or within a Supplementary Planning Document.
+- 2 bedroom dwelling provides 1 child bedspace; - 3 bedroom dwelling provides 2 child bedspace; - 4+ bedroom dwelling provides 3 child bedspace. - 83.
+Further detail on the provision of open space will be set out within an appendix of this plan or within a supplementary planning document.